 - Vitamin B 6 (pyridoxine, pyridoxamine, pyridoxal)

 Why are vitamins so important?

 Vitamins are important because they’re team players – they help other nutrients work better, e.g., vitamin D enhances the absorption of calcium, vitamin C is needed to absorb iron, and B vitamins work together in cells.
-Because only vitamins A, E, and some B12 are stored to a significant extent in your body, a regular intake of most vitamins is important.
+Because only vitamins A, E, and B12 are stored to a significant extent in your body, a regular intake of most vitamins is important.